 Kate Antosik-Parsons is an art historian and visual artist originally from the San Francisco Bay Area.
 Her art practice is concerned with memory and identity.
 Originally trained as a painter and printmaker, Kate is interested in process and the physicality that accompanies the process of creating.
 Many of her earlier works incorporate text, images and found materials such as fabrics that build layers of meaning.
 She is particularly intrigued by the ways in which these materials absorb and transmit familial memory and history.
 Her visual sensibilities were encouraged by her grandmother, Marcelina Antosik, a landscape painter.
-More recently, her work had shifted to incorporate photography.
+More recently, her work had shifted to incorporate photography and has focused on maternal subjectivity.
 Her research, teaching and visual practice is expressly informed by feminism.

-Kate is a research associate of the UCD Humanities Institute (formerly the Humanities Institute of Ireland).
+Kate is a postdoctoral researcher at NCAD on a performance art in Ireland in the 1990s project as part of L'Internationale's 'Our Many Europes'.
+She is also a research associate of the UCD Humanities Institute (formerly the Humanities Institute of Ireland).
 Her interests include modern and contemporary art, gender, sexuality, identity, embodiment, memory, community arts, performance studies, Irish studies, literary and cultural studies.
 Kate’s current research is focused on maternal embodiment and reproductive politics in Ireland.

 Kate holds a BA in Art from Saint Mary’s College, Moraga California (2001) and an MA in Women’s Studies from University College Dublin (2006).
 In 2012 she completed her PhD in the School of Art History and Cultural Policy, University College Dublin entitled ‘Remembering and Forgetting: Memory and Gender in Contemporary Irish Time-Based Art’.
 Kate was a doctoral scholar in the Graduate Research and Education Programme (GREP) in Gender, Culture and Identity (IRCHSS funded).